Shumzi/Connect-4-Robot/README.md

 # Connect 4 Robot

 A robotic Connect 4 game where a MyCobot 280 robot arm plays against a human player.
-The system uses computer vision-free drop detection via LED strip sensors, automated puck dispensing with solenoids, and AI-powered gameplay.
+The system uses drop detection via LED strip sensors, automated puck dispensing with solenoids, and AI-powered gameplay.

 ## System Overview